-19. Paragraph 4: The Working Party thought it desirable to provide for the automatic re-entry into force of the provisions of Part II, if the Havana Charter should cease to be in force; except for Article XXIII, the provisions of these articles would adopt the same form as the articles of the Charter at the time when it ceases to be in force; it is contemplated that the final text of the General Agreement would be agreed upon at a meeting of the Contracting Parties.

-20. Paragraph 5: reproduces in substance the provisions of Paragraph 3 of the present article XXIX; however it has been found necessary to specify that until a special agreement is arrived at with a contracting party not yet party to the Havana Charter, that party would continue to be bound by the provisions of Part II.

-21. Paragraph 6: This new provision has been inserted in order to state clearly that the provisions of the Havana Charter would rrevail over the provisions of the General Agreement.
-As it would not have been legally possible to bind the Contracting Parties who would not be members of the I.T.O. by the provisions of the Havana Charter, the Working Party was of opinion that the provision should be worded accordingly.
+- 20. Paragraph 4: The Working Party thought it desirable to provide for the automatic re-entry into force of the provisions of Part II, if the Havana Charter should cease to be in force; except for Article XXIII, the provisions of these articles would adopt the same form as the articles of the Charter at the time when it ceases to be in force, - 21.
+Paragraph 5: reproduces in substance the provisions of Paragraph 3 of the present article XXIX; however it has been found necessary to specify that until a special agreement is arrived at with a contracting party not yet party to the Havana Charter, that party would continue to be bound by the provisions of Part II. - 22.
+Paragraph 6: This new provision has been inserted in order to state clearly that the provisions of the Havana Charter would prevail over the provisions of the General Agreement.
+As it would not have been appropriate to bind the Contracting Parties who would not be members of the I.T.O. by the provisions of the Havana Charter, the Working Party was of opinion that the provision should be worded accordingly.